Vaccine victory for Africa

-How a Canadian virologist created a breakthrough five-in-one livestock vaccine that could transform the lives of millions in Africa and beyond
+How a Canadian virologist helped create a five-in-one livestock vaccine that could transform the lives of millions in Africa

 Posted by Alanna Mitchell on May 16, 2017